rlnB2022/digi-new-scoresheets/README.md

 So, I did some research.
 Mainly into how to access a database from a website that I would create.
 I stumbled across some YouTube videos on PHP that showed how to connect, read, update, and delete data.
 It seemed fairly simple so I moved forward.

 Next, I looked into web-hosting and found that there were cheap hosting services that used myPhpAdmin, so I went with it.
 From that point forward, I was learning PHP "on-the-job".
 I used php.net/docs often, as well as StackOverflow and standard Google searched to find what I was looking for.

+## Wireframes and Designs

+I went through a number of iterations on the design for the website before settling on the current version.
+I really just wanted the website to be simple to use and straight to the point.
+I used simple lined-notebooks and blank sheets of copy paper to draw out ideas.

+## Development